JaxGaussianProcesses/GPJax/paper.md

 # Summary

-Gaussian processes (GPs) [@rasmussen2006gaussian] are Bayesian nonparametric models that have been successfully used in applications such as geostatistics [@matheron1963principles], Bayesian optimisation [@mockus1978application], and reinforcement learning [@deisenroth2011pilco].
-In `GPJax`, we seek to build computational abstractions of GPs that closely resemble the underlying maths that one would write on paper.
-Consequently, `GPJax` provides a modern GP package that can easily be tailored and extended to meet the individual needs of researchers and scientists wishing to develop their GP methodology.
+Gaussian processes (GPs) [@rasmussen2006gaussian] are Bayesian nonparametric models that have been successfully used in applications such as geostatistics [@matheron1963principles], Bayesian optimisation [@mockus1978application], and reinforcement learning [@deisenroth2011pilco]. `GPJax` is a didactic GP library targeted at researchers who wish to develop novel GP methodology.
+The scope of `GPJax` is to provide users with a set of composable objects for constructing GP models that closely resemble the underlying maths that one would write on paper.
+Furthmore, by the virtue of being written in Jax [@jax2018github], `GPJax` natively supports CPUs, GPUs and TPUs through efficient compilation to XLA, automatic differentiation and vectorised operations.
+Consequently, `GPJax` provides a modern GP package that can effortlessly be tailored, extended and interleaved with other libraries to meet the individual needs of researchers and scientists.

-`GPJax` is a didactic GP library targeted at researchers who wish to develop novel GP methodology.
-The scope of `GPJax` is to provide users with a set of composable objects for constructing GP models, written in a manner that is easy to extend and adapt to a user's own unique needs through an interleaved design with other libraries.

-`GPJax` is written in Jax [@jax2018github] and it is possible to run all `GPJax` code on CPUs, GPUs or TPUs through efficient compilation to XLA.
-In addition to this, `GPJax` natively supports automatic differentiation and vectorised operations through its Jax underpinning.

 # Statement of Need